 AGGA Appliance vs DNA?
 What appliance is better?

-The DNA is a better appliance because it promotes growth of the jaws forward, wider and taller.
-The AGGA only promotes growth forward.
+The DNA is a better appliance and is more versatile because it promotes growth of the jaws and facial bones forward, wider and taller.
+In technical terms the DNA increases the vertical dimension of occlusion and promotes growth sagitally and transversely.
+The AGGA promotes forward growth only.
 It is really that simple.
-With airway and TMJ and bite balance treatment, the goal is to increase the volume of the mouth and create more room for the tongue.
+With airway, TMJ and bite balance treatment, the goal is to increase the volume of the mouth and create more room for the tongue and night time breathing.
 The tongue is a large U-shaped whale.
 Growing the jaws only forward will not create much needed lateral width for the tongue to fit in the front part of the mouth.
 Height of the jaws and airway is important for obvious reasons as well.
-Lastly, the DNA appliance is easier for the dentist to adjust and for the patient to tolerate.
+Additionally the DNA appliance is easier for the dentist to adjust and for the patient to tolerate.
 The DNA also requires fewer adjustments by the dentist and less frequent trips to the dentist.
+Finally, the AGGA device almost always requires orthodontic treatment such as braces afterwards to get the teeth in proper alignment.

 What Appliance is Best for Airway Growth and Tongue Space?